-- (4) Subsection (3) does not entitle a person to detain a vessel or aircraft unless the vessel or aircraft is in the State or in coastal waters. - (5) Where- - (a) a vessel that has been detained under subsection (3) goes to sea before it is released from detention; or - (b) an aircraft that has been detained under subsection (3) leaves the State before it is released from detention, the master and owner of the vessel or aircraft, as the case may be, shall each be guilty of an offence and shall be liable-
+- section 73(2) of that Act applies to a charge created under subsection (3). - (4) Subsection (3) does not entitle a person to detain a vessel or aircraft unless the vessel or aircraft - is a Western Australian vessel or Western Australian aircraft, as the case may be; or - (b) is in the State or in coastal waters. - (5) Where - a vessel that has been detained under subsection (3) goes (a) to sea before it is released from detention; or - an aircraft that has been detained under subsection (3) leaves the State before it is released from detention, the master and owner of the vessel or aircraft, as the case may be, are each guilty of an offence against this subsection punishable, upon conviction -

-- (c) in the case of the master-to a fine not exceeding the sum of five thousand dollars or imprisonment for a term not exceeding two years, or both; or - (d) in the case of the owner, if the owner is not a body corporate-to a fine not exceeding the sum of five thousand dollars or imprisonment for a term not exceeding two years, or both; or - (e) in the case of the owner, if the owner is a body corporate-to a fine not exceeding the sum of ten thousand dollars.
+- in the case of the master, by a fine not exceeding \$5 000 or imprisonment for a term not exceeding 2 years, or both; or - (d) in the case of the owner, if the owner is not a body corporate, by a fine not exceeding \$5 000 or imprisonment for a term not exceeding 2 years, or both; - in the case of the owner, if the owner is a body corporate, by a fine not exceeding \$10 000.